REFILING YOUR EB-2 NIW CASE

 As with most failures; however, you can learn something from the green card denial.
 Either you can use the information gathered from USCIS to refile your case, or you can hire a new or different lawyer to do it for you.

 Learning from an RFE

-Since there is no premium processing on the EB-2 NIW green card petition at this time, you may not receive your RFE from USCIS until after about 18 months of processing time.
+Since premium processing on the EB-2 NIW green card petition is only available to a limited number of cases, you may not receive your RFE from USCIS until after about 18 months of processing time.
 After you respond to the RFE, if you receive a denial of your green card petition, you can still use the RFE letter as a bit of a “cheat sheet.”

 Now you know what USCIS said was lacking in your original petition and the examples of evidence that you might provide to make the EB-2 NIW case approvable.
 So when you refile you can combine all of the evidence from both the original NIW petition and the RFE response.

 Another goldmine that can be excavated from an RFE letter from USCIS is specific language.
 If USCIS cites a specific court holding or statute when stating that your EB-2 NIW is deficient, you can use that same language in your petition letter when you refile.

 For example, here is a sample paragraph from an actual EB2 NIW green card RFE letter:

 “Please submit evidence to establish that, on balance, it would be beneficial to the United States to waive the requirements of a job offer and thus of a labor certification.
 This balance was described in Dhanasar as on one hand protecting the domestic labor supply through the creation of the labor certification process, while on the other hand recognizing that in certain cases the benefits inherent in the labor certification process can be outweighed by other factors that are also deemed to be in the national interest.
 USCIS may evaluate factors including, but not limited to, the following: